 A real estate lawyer will be able to provide an estimate regarding the costs involved to close a specific purchase.
 In most cases, the exact amount will not be available until a couple of days prior to the actual closing because of adjustments, but a lawyer can provide an estimate.

 Below is an outline of a typical estimate.
 Please note that some costs vary based on your purchase price, notably Title Insurance and Land Transfer Tax.
 The estimates below are based on a $500,000 purchase price.

 |•||HST on legal fee, title search, tax Certificate, disbursements||500.00|

 Please note that this example does not include any adjustments.
 An adjustment is an expense that the seller has paid and their payment covers the time period after the house closes.
 Property taxes and condo maintenance fees are typical adjustments.
 These will be pro-rated on a daily basis and credited or debited to the seller or buyer as applicable.
 Also, please note that this example does not include any “First Time Buyer” rebates or additional Land Transfer Tax payable in Toronto.

 Most lenders will require that buyers show proof that they have 1.5% of the purchase price available for closing costs.
 In reality, 1.75%-2% is a better estimate when calculating closing costs.
 Because Land Transfer Tax is the largest portion of closing costs and is totally dependent on the purchase price, as the price increases, closing costs will increase dramatically.
 A sales representative will help you plan accordingly.

 There are also expenses related to the purchase of a home that are paid to professionals other than the lawyer.
 They include:

-– again, totally dependent on how you choose to move – rent a truck, hire movers, etc.
+Again, this is totally dependent on how you choose to move: rent a truck, hire movers, etc.